mbparvezme/mbparvezme/README.md

 - 🟢 Contributing to [**theUI**](https://github.com/theui-dev)
 - 💖 Interested in DevOps, Cloud and System engineering
 - ✋🏼 Available for remote work
-- 👷🏼 Looking for contributing to php, javascript or python based open source projects
+- 👷🏼 Looking to contribute to PHP, javascript, or Python-based open-source projects

 <br>

 ## 🧬 My DNA

-- 👩🏿‍💼 I'm currently working at [Gosoft](https://www.gosoft.io) and [BIPBY](https://www.bipby.digital)
+- 👩🏿‍💼 I'm currently working at [BRACNet](https://www.bracnet.net) <!--- - 👩🏿‍💼 I'm currently working at [Gosoft](https://www.gosoft.io) and [BIPBY](https://www.bipby.digital)-->
 - 🧑🏼‍💻 I use daily: `.js`, `.ts`, `.php`, `.svelte`
 - 🔥 I'm mostly active within the **php and javascript community**
 - 🌱 Learning all about **DevOps**